ponrajaprabhusk/movieFinder-React/README.md

 # Project Description:
 #### This is a simple React application which searches and returns the movie with its details when the user gives the name of the movie as input.
 This project is backed by a third-party API !!

+# Project Setup:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).